Richfield High School (Minnesota)

 Richfield High School is the only public traditional high school in Richfield, Minnesota, United States.
 The school serves grades 9-12 for the Richfield Public Schools.
 It was named to the 2023 AP School Honor Roll, which recognizes schools with AP programs that are delivering results and broadening access for students.
-Richfield High School was also awarded a place on the "Best Public High Schools 2023-24" list by U.S. News and World Report.
+Richfield High School was also awarded a place on the "Best Public High Schools 2023-24" list by U.S. News & World Report.

 Athletics: Richfield High School is a member of the Tri-Metro Conference in the Minnesota State High School League.